-The user must write the name of the file XML not instantiated to be parsed like cruise.aaxl and press return.
+If the user clicks the OK button, the following windows appear asking the name of the file XML not instantiated to be parsed like for example cruise.aaxl.

-AADS parse this file and ask for the instantiated file written in XML to parse, for example cruise\Instance.aaxl.
+AADS parses the file and the following windows appear asking the name of the instantiated file written in XML to parse, for example cruise_Instance.aaxl.